What is a data table?

 You can choose to add a new data table by importing data directly from an existing CSV file.

-Uploading a CSV is a multi-step process, and taking the necessary steps to verify that your CSV is formatted correctly will expedite the importing process drastically and ensure that your data is correctly imported.
+Uploading a CSV is a multi-step process and taking the necessary steps to verify that your CSV is formatted correctly will expedite the importing process drastically and ensure that your data is correctly imported.

 To add a new data table by importing a CSV, click on the drop-down arrow to the right of the +Add Data Table button and select the +Add table from CSV option.
-You will then be prompted to browse for the CSV file you wish to upload to generate the new data table.

 Once you select your CSV, you will be prompted to name your new data table.